RebeccaHirst/TILDA_multisensory_cognitive/README.md

 Files
 -----------------

 The analysis scripts can be considered in 3 parts and are generally run in the following order.
+At the time of creating this repository the multisensory data were not yet in the public release of TILDA, though access can be requested (see data availability) - it is recommended that anyone running these scripts first contact the TILDA team and then run the analysis scripts below in the following order.

 **Inclusion/Exclusion criteria [participant_selection]:**
 *	*select_cross_sectional.R* - apply exclusion criteria to cross-sectional (wave 3) TILDA dataset.